 The pretty pink and golden Mint-loving Pyrausta varies in its mottling, but maintains constant affection for Mentha.

-Larvae of the Mint-loving Pyrausta feed on Mentha genus of plants including pepperrmint and wild mint.
+Larvae of the Mint-loving Pyrausta feed on the Mentha genus of plants including peppermint and wild mint.
 Adults are mostly pink with a middle band of mottled yellow patches crossing the forewings.
-The bottom edge of the wings are also yellow with a yellow fringe.
-The triangular shape of their wings and cheery colors make this moth easier to spot in its varied habitats.
+The bottom edge of the wings are also yellow and have a yellow fringe.
+The triangular shape of their wings and cheery colors make this moth easy to spot in its varied habitats.
 Look for them at night near lights in areas where mint is growing.
 (If you are considering planting mint to attract this species, keep in mind that mint is a highly invasive plant which is best grown in pots or containers instead of the ground.
 It spreads quickly and robustly, eventually overtaking garden beds by choking out the other plants.)

 Scientific Name: Pyrausta acrionalis

 Butterfly or Moth

 Size (Adult; Length): 14mm to 18mm (0.55in to 0.70in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.